DivyanshNatani/RSG/week/Mid-term Report.md

 So start working on report immediately, make an amazing report using your creativity in Latex 😎😎.

-Send your latex report to vedantsultania36@gmail.com or divyansh.natani@gmail.com before 11:59 pm 16th May,21
+Send your latex report to vedantsultania36@gmail.com and divyansh.natani@gmail.com(keep 1 in Cc) before 11:59 pm 16th May,21